cffls/matic-docs/docs/develop/network-details/full-node.md

 #### Bor

-- Install the default latest version of sentry for mainnet:
+- Install the default latest version of sentry for Mainnet:

     ```shell
     curl -L https://raw.githubusercontent.com/maticnetwork/install/main/bor.sh | bash
     ```

     or install a specific version, node type (`sentry` or `validator`), and network (`mainnet` or `testnet`).
 All release versions could be found on
     [Bor Github repository](https://github.com/maticnetwork/bor/releases).

     ```shell